benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

-At a high level, the application comes together by having a main application class ([\Demo\DemoApplication](https://github.com/fliglio/rest-gs/blob/master/src/Demo/DemoApplication.php)) that is configured by one or more configuration classes ([\Demo\DemoConfiguration](https://github.com/fliglio/rest-gs/blob/master/src/Demo/DemoConfiguration.php)).
+At a high level, the application comes together by having a main application class ([\Demo\DemoApplication](https://github.com/fliglio/rest-gs/blob/master/src/Demo/DemoApplication.php)) that is configured by one or more configuration classes ([\Demo\DemoConfiguration](https://github.com/fliglio/rest-gs/blob/master/src/Demo/DemoConfiguration.php)) which manages your resources ([\Demo\Resources\TodoResource](https://github.com/fliglio/rest-gs/blob/master/src/main/Demo/Resource/TodoResource.php).)

-The application class is the application's entry point and is responsible for managing configuration classes as well as actually dispatching a request.
+- The application class is the application's entry point and is responsible for managing configuration classes as well as actually dispatching a request.

-The configuration class is responsible for things like specifying how to route a request and instantiating application dependencies.
+- The configuration class is responsible for things like specifying how to route a request and for instantiating application dependencies.
+- Typically, a microservice will also have one or more resources classes to organize behavior for individual urls.

 ## Todo, A Microservice
 I'm sure I could explain everything about the framework, but I'm also sure you wouldn't care.
-So let's just jump in and look at the service we're building.
+So let's just jump in and look at the service.

 ### Defining a resource